cocogitto/cocogitto/docs/website/guide/README.md

 ::: danger
 There is no rollback procedure for post-bump hook, on failure cog will abort and leave the repository in an undefined state.
-We are working on allowing user to define there rollback procedures, but it is not there yet.
+We are working on allowing user to define their rollback procedures, but it is not there yet.
 :::

 #### Version DSL